SGDInstitute/apollo/content/collections/pages/mblgtacc/present.md

         content:
           -
             type: text
             text: 'In 2022, we''re expanding MBLGTACC''s workshop tracks.
-With stakeholder feedback and input from our recent public survey, we recently announced the '
+With stakeholder feedback and input from a  public survey, we selected and announced the '
           -
             type: text
             marks: